kda2495/IPA_Downloader/README_EN.md

 ## To run on Windows:
 * iTunes from the Apple website:
 [Link to download iTunes from the Apple website](https://www.apple.com/itunes/download/win64)
-* iCloud from the Apple website:
+* iCloud from the Apple website (for ipatool v3 only):
 [Link to download iCloud from the Apple website](https://updates.cdn-apple.com/2020/windows/001-39935-20200911-1A70AA56-F448-11EA-8CC0-99D41950005E/iCloudSetup.exe)

 ## To run on Windows 7 and 8.1: